adap/flower/examples/vertical-fl/README.md

 framework: [torch, pandas, scikit-learn]
 ---

-# Vertical Federated Learning with Flower (Comprehensive Example)
+# Vertical Federated Learning with Flower

 This example will showcase how you can perform Vertical Federated Learning using Flower.
 We'll be using the [Titanic dataset](https://www.kaggle.com/competitions/titanic/data)